open-tender/open-tender-components-pos/README.md

 ## Storybook

-You can see all the components yourself by checking out our storybook, which can be found here:
+You can find the storybook for all of the available components here:

 [@open-tender/components-pos Storybook](https://open-tender.github.io/open-tender-components-pos)